TekBear/ConEmu.github.io/en/Delusions.md

 To treat PuTTY, mintty and others as ‘console applications’.
 </h2>

-Simplifying, the ‘console application’ is an executable which interacts with user via data input/output (mainly text).
-‘Console application’ is not able to ‘draw’ anything, it has not graphical interface at all.
+Simplifying, a ‘console application’ is an executable which interacts with user via data input/output (mainly text).
+A ‘Console application’ is not able to ‘draw’ anything, it has not graphical interface at all.
 It works with input/output streams only (redirection, pipes, magic symbols `<`, `>`, `|`).

     cmd /? > cmd.log & type cmd.log | find "HKEY"

-When ‘console application’ starts in Windows the special console window is created and that very window do all text drawing, which ‘console application’ was printed, and that window redirects user keypresses into ‘console application’ input buffer.
+When a ‘console application’ starts in Windows the special console window is created and that very window does all text drawing, which ‘console application’ has printed, and that window redirects user keypresses into ‘console application’ input buffer.
 This console window is often called (local) terminal.